crev-dev/cargo-crev/README.md

 `crev` is an actual *code review* system as opposed to typicaly practiced *code-change review* system.

 `crev` is scalable, distributed and social.
-Users publish and circulate results of their reviews: potentially warning about problems, malicious code, or just encuraging high quality by peer review.
+Users publish and circulate results of their reviews: potentially warning about problems, malicious code, or just encouraging high quality by peer review.

 `crev` allows building a personal web of trust in people and code.